 Dividing Game Activity

 The website groups players into three different age groups: Children, Young Adults, and Adults.
 Their schedules are taken into consideration, and the time they spend on the game is predicted.
-As an example, the website gives a description of a Young Adult.
+As an example, the website describes a Young Adult.
 Young Adults are involved in general schedules which include a job, performing basic errands, and activities later in the day and evening such as partying and other entertainment.

 This simulation takes into account all of these schedules and applies them appropriately to three types of days: Weekdays, Weekends, and Holidays.
 All of the holidays for all regions of the world are also taken into consideration because people usually play more often on holidays.
 So, you can see changes in the data on weekends compared to weekdays.